Discover the Cowal Peninsula

 Set sail

-Cowal’s coastline is a world-class sailing country.
+Cowal’s coastline is a world-class sailing destination.
 Sailors flock to the area for the scenery and varied sailing grounds.
 A whole season could easily be spent exploring the area, with islands, inlets, quiet anchorages and pub moorings all adding to the magic.
 You’ll find marina facilities at Holy Loch Marina and Portavadie, Loch Fyne.

 Go paddling